affctivai/RecSal-Net/README.md

 # RecSal-Net

-This is the PyTorch implementation of the RecSal-Net in our paper:
+This repository provides the PyTorch implementation of RecSal-Net, introduced in our paper:

-ChaeEun Woo, SuMin Lee, Soo Min Park, Byung Hyung Kim, "RecSal-Net: Recursive Saliency Network for Video Saliency Prediction", 2025.
+ChaeEun Woo, SuMin Lee, Soo Min Park, and Byung Hyung Kim, “RecSal-Net: Recursive Saliency Network for Video Saliency Prediction,” Neurocomputing, 2025.

-It is a recursive transformer network that combines a transformer-based encoder with a recursive feature integration strategy for Video Saliency Prediction (VSP).
+RecSal-Net is a recursive transformer architecture that integrates a transformer-based encoder with a recursive feature integration mechanism, specifically designed for the task of Video Saliency Prediction (VSP).

 # Network structure of RecSal-Net